Short recap

 Remote Repositories

-A remote repository is a independent version of the project hosted somewhere else (like GitHub, GitLab, or Bitbucket).
+A remote repository is a independent version of the repository hosted somewhere else (like GitHub, GitLab, or Bitbucket).

 It enables collaboration and serves as a backup.